ansys/pyansys-dev-guide/doc/source/how-to/manage-protobuf-definitions.rst

 Building Python stub classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The API repository will need a python project definition that can be utilized
+Add a python project definition to the API repository that can be utilized
 within the CI/CD build pipeline.

 A common tool to help build python stub classes is available and maintained